lcordes/bci/README.md

 # Demo pipeline for a BCI controlled 2D game.

-## Installing requirements
+## Setup
-First, install the necessary requirements (preferably in a virtual environment):
+- First, install the necessary requirements (preferably in a virtual environment):

         pip3 install -r requirements.txt

+- Rename the '.example_env' file in the root directory to '.env' and update its environment variables

 ## Running the pipeline
-Start the BCI server for data acquisition and processing from the project root directory:
+Start the BCI server from the project root directory for data acquisition and processing:

     python3 src/bci_server.py

+Alternatively, run the server without an OpenBCI headset using simulated EEG data instead:

+    python3 src/bci_server.py --sim

 Then start the game environment: